What are you looking for?

 Why it matters: Curriculum coherence means students build knowledge systematically — no gaps, no unnecessary repetition, just continuous, purposeful growth.

-• icon Completed curriculum mapping across core subjects
+• Completed curriculum mapping across core subjects

-• icon Began phased curriculum review cycle
+• Began phased curriculum review cycle

 2.5 Promote Deep Transfer Learning